 - Affiliate content includes genuine insights into the value of your products or services.
 They share their own experiences through reviews and posts, so audiences can see what makes your products remarkable.

-- Affiliates’ audiences trust what affiliates say about your products, so they’re more likely to click on an affiliate link and make a purchase.
+- Affiliates’ audiences trust what affiliates say about your products.
+So, they’re more likely to click on an affiliate link and make a purchase.
 They’re more inclined to believe the affiliates than ads that come straight from your business.

 - Affiliate marketing is a cost-effective way to market your business, compared to PPC (search engine ads).
+You’ll only need to pay for the software and the commissions.

 - Affiliate marketing is low-risk.
 After paying once for affiliate software, you’ll only pay when affiliates make sales.
+It’s a performance-based marketing strategy, where you won’t spend anything on affiliates upfront.
+Rather, you’ll always know you’ve received real results before giving out commissions.

 - Affiliates lead to increased traffic, warm and meaningful leads, and new customers.
+So, if you’re ready for an affiliate program, don’t miss out!

 Are you ready for an ecommerce affiliate program?